EiffelApp/Ubercaster/README.md

-## Übercaster: Real-Time Audio Broadcaster Hotspot
+## Übercaster: Real-Time Audio Broadcaster WiFi Hotspot
 ### *Easily Broadcast Any Audio to iPhone or Android devices in the Local Area!*

 ### **Applications:**